 Embedded analytics and reporting features have become table stakes for software-as-a-service (SaaS) providers.
-More and more software end users expect their SaaS applications not only to house and organize their data, but also to make it available for exploration and analysis.
+More and more software end users expect their SaaS web applications not only to house and organize their data, but also to make it available for exploration and analysis.

-SaaS vendors confronted with this demand, however, find themselves in a bit of a bind: they need to offer self-service (or “ad hoc”) reporting to stay competitive but are concerned about finding a tool capable of accommodating a wide variety of users with different skills and functions.
+SaaS vendors confronted with this demand, however, find themselves in a bit of a bind: they need to offer self-service (or “ad hoc”) reporting software to stay competitive but are concerned about finding a tool capable of accommodating a wide variety of users with different skills and functions.
 Will the less tech-savvy among them find the tool intimidating?
 Will business analysts grow frustrated with its limited capability?
 Or worse: will the tool’s poor user experience negatively impact the SaaS brand and become an expensive burden?